RhetTbull/osxmetadata/README.md

   --update ATTRIBUTE VALUE  Update ATTRIBUTE with VALUE; for multi-valued
-                            attributes, this adds VALUE to the attribute if not already in the list --help                    Show this message and exit.
+                            attributes, this adds VALUE to the attribute if not already in the list --backup                  Backup FILE attributes.
+Backup file
+                            '.osxmetadata.json' will be created in same folder as FILE
+  --restore                 Restore FILE attributes from backup file.
+Restore
+                            will look for backup file '.osxmetadata.json' in same folder as FILE
+  -V, --verbose             Print verbose output --help                    Show this message and exit.

 Valid attributes for ATTRIBUTE: Each attribute has a short name, a constant